andrewtryder/Scores/README.md

     - /msg <bot> config plugins.Scores.fullteams True/False

     This is helpful for searching (ex: !nba New York) but also takes up more room.

+TODO:

+   - Since I made a ton of structural changes, nfl/ncf have not got to receive these because I cannot test.
+They need to be ported/adopted.